tyler71/xyzzdesign-infectioncontrol/content/en/docs/infection-control/covid-19.md

 ---

 {{% alert title="Stay at Home" color="warning" %}}
-The stay at home order has been continued to May 4th, 2020
+The stay at home order has been continued to May 31th, 2020
 {{% /alert %}}

 ## Government Mandate
-Governor Inslee issued a [stay at home order](https://www.governor.wa.gov/sites/default/files/proclamations/20-25%20Coronovirus%20Stay%20Safe-Stay%20Healthy%20%28tmp%29%20%28002%29.pdf).
+Governor Inslee has extended the [stay at home order](https://tribkcpq.files.wordpress.com/2020/05/four-phases.png).
 What does this mean?
-It does not mean to just stay at home.
-You may go out walking and get out of the house.
- What is important is keeping 6ft away from others.

-{{% alert="What is 6ft away?" color=info %}}
-If you're in a store, a good way to measure is two shopping carts away.
-{{% /alert %}}

-If you're going out walking, allow others to pass by instead of crowding them.
+We are currently in `Phase 1`

+* Stay home & stay healthy
+* Some outdoor activities
+* Essential Travel
+* Essential businesses open

 ## What is Coronavirus
 Coronavirus, is any virus belonging to the family Coronaviridae.
 These viruses are named after the Latin word corona which characterizes the crown-like spikes on the surface of the virus.
 Along with the current strain causing the global pandemic, there are six other known coronaviruses that can affect humans.
 Each then is subdivided into four generes, the alpha, beta, gamma, and delta depending on their phylogenic clustering.
 These viruses include: